 Chair of Food, Farming and Countryside Commission.
 Chair, Barclays Bank UK & Lead non-executive director for the Government

 Sir Ian was appointed Non-Executive Chairman to the Barclays UK Board in April 2017.
 He was appointed Group Chief Executive of Kingfisher plc from January 2008 and left the group in early 2015.
 Prior to this he was Chief Executive of B&Q. His previous roles at Kingfisher from 1998 onwards include Chief Executive of International and Development, Chief Executive of e-Kingfisher and Group Director of Strategy and Development.
 Sir Ian has won a number of awards including Lifetime contributions to retailing, green business and the Fortune WEF award for leadership in the circular economy.
 Sir Ian was knighted in the 2014 New Year Honours for services to Business, Sustainability and the Environment and is a Chevalier of the Ordre National du Merite of France.
-Other current principal external appointments: Chairman, Debenhams plc; Chairman, Maisons du monde; Chairman, Menhaden plc; Lead non-executive director for the government.
+Other current principal external appointments: Chairman, Maisons du monde; Chairman, Menhaden plc; Lead non-executive director for the government.

 Judith is responsible for all aspects of Sainsbury’s product offer, from Policy formation on aspects such as Ethical and Sustainable Sourcing, through to Product Technology, Product Development, Product Safety, Packaging, Corporate Responsibility, and Public Affairs.
 She has worked in the food and drink industry for 35 years and is a Biochemist and Registered Nutritionist.
 In addition to her work at Sainsbury’s, Judith is a Non-Executive Director at the Environment Agency, sits on the Board of Trustees for Farm Africa, the Matt Hampson Foundation, the Executive Board of The Princes Trust Accounting for Sustainability Project, and is an ambassador for the Woodland Trust.
-Judith is a Fellow of the Institute of Food Science and Technology (IFST), and Fellow of the Royal Society of Arts and Manufactures, and for the last 5 years has Co-Chaired the Government’s AgriFoodTech Council for 5 years and now sits on the Food and Drink Sector Council.
+Judith is a Fellow of the Institute of Food Science and Technology (IFST), and Fellow of the Royal Society of Arts, Manufactures & Commerce.
+Judith co-chaired the Government’s AgriFoodTech Council for 5 years and now sits on the Food and Drink Sector Council.